Luna command-line tool documentation

 f3 edfs/f3.edf xmls/f3.xml

-If the EDFs and the XMLs were in the same folder (say mydata
+If the EDFs and the XML annotations were in the same folder (say mydata

 luna --build mydata > s.lst

-Alternatively, different folders might contain different EDFs but that have similar file names.
-For example:
+Alternatively, different folders might contain distinct EDFs but that have similar file names.
+For example, we may have two subjects in two folders:

 ls subj1 subj2